-The Program Assistant is the main point of contact for the FGSR as you enter our office.
+The Program Assistant is the main point of contact for the FGSR.
 They assist the Graduate Studies Officer with all aspects of the admissions process and respond to student enquiries.

 The Research Grants Officer (RGO) is responsible for all pre-submission issues related to research grant applications and some post-award issues (e.g. some reporting responsibilities to funding agencies).
 However, while some post-award financial administration falls into the domain of the RGO, Financial Services is the ultimate authority on post-award financial issues.